csisztaiarnold/deepl_cli_translator/README.md

 - Translate text from an input file or a provided string.
 - Output translated text to a file or the screen.
-- After the translation is complete, the program prints the remaining character limit for the DeepL API key.
+- Displays the remaining character limit for the DeepL API key.
 - Supports both free and paid DeepL API endpoints.
 - Configurable maximum request size and character limit warnings.

+## Requirements

+- Go v1.23
+- A DeepL API key (free or paid)

+## Build

+`go build -x -o translator`

 ## Configuration